Suggested Route: Warnemünde - Berlin - (Potsdam) - Warnemünde

 Berlin Cathedral

 Overlooking the Berliner Lustgarten is the beautiful Berlin Cathedral.
 Built between 1894 and 1905, this Italian Renaissance style building is one of the most important protestant structures in Germany.
 Destroyed both during WWII and further during DDR times, the restoration began in 1993.
 The cathedral stands under historical monument protection today and is the joining of three different church sections: the Predigt, Tauf and Trau.
-The main church is overlooked by the 12 Apostles Organ from the workshop Sauer.
-It is also possible to visit the crypt where over 90 members of the Hohenzollern dynasty lay.
-You have a beautiful view onto the Museum Island from the church.

 Red City Hall